AngG17/surfs_up/README.md

 ## Summary

-The air temperature is favorable in both June and December to conclude that a surf and ice cream shop business in Oahu woud be sustainable all year.
-It would be helpful to look at precipitation totals during the same time frames to see if a wet season could impact the number of days it would be safe to surf.
+The air temperature is favorable in both June and December to conclude that a surf and ice cream shop business in Oahu would be sustainable all year.
+It would be helpful to look at precipitation totals during the same time frames to see if a wet season could impact the number of days a person would likely surf.
+It would also be helpful to look at the number of times the temperature was below 60 degrees in any given year in December.
+If it is just a couple days each year, then that shouldn't play a huge factor in sustainability.
+Are the wet days the same days as the cold days?
+That could be another query to look at.